-We commit to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to the EU-US and Swiss-US Privacy Shield Framework.
-EU and Swiss residents with Privacy Shield inquiries or complaints should first contact Leonid Teytelman at email@example.com.
+We commit to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to the applicable framework( EU-US Data Privacy Framework, UK-U.S. Data Bridge or Swiss-US Privacy Shield Framework).
+EU, UK and Swiss residents with Privacy inquiries or complaints should first contact Leonid Teytelman at firstname.lastname@example.org.

-We are committed to refer unresolved privacy complaints under the Privacy Shield Framework to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+We are committed to refer unresolved privacy complaints under the Data Privacy Framework to an independent dispute resolution mechanism, the BBB National Programs Data Privacy Framework Services, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
 This service is provided free of charge to you.

-If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
-See Privacy Shield Annex 1 athttps://www.privacyshield.gov/article?id=ANNEX-I-introduction.
+If your Privacy complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
+See Data Privacy Framework Annex 1 athttps://www.dataprivacyframework.gov/s/article/ANNEX-I-introduction-dpf?tabset-35584=2.

 You also have a right to lodge a complaint with a national Data Protection Authority.
 Each European Union member nation has established its own Data Protection Authority; you can find out about the Data Protection Authority in your country here:http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm.